 Several months ago, we implemented the “If it’s yellow let it mellow if it’s brown flush it down.” toilet flushing methodology.
 Pee doesn’t have much smell anyway, but keeping the lid down eliminates any stray odors.
 Currently, we’re flexible on guest toilet flushing preferences.

 The next step is to replace our old water intensive toilets with dual flush or high-pressure water efficient fixtures.
 I’m not brave enough to try a composting toilet…yet.

 Load up on Laundry

-Several years ago, we replaced our old washing machine with a high efficiency machine that uses less than half the amount of water per load as the old machine.
-The next challenge was to do fewer loads.
+Several years ago, we replaced our old washing machine with a high-efficiency machine that uses less than half the amount of water per load as the old machine.
+The next challenge was to do fewer laundry loads.